jethornton/flexgui/docs/source/layout.rst

 Master Layout
 =============

-Starting with an empty Main Window, if you right-click in it you can add a tool bar or remove the status bar:
+Starting with an empty Main Window, if you right-click in it you can add a tool bar or remove the status bar

 .. image:: /images/layout-01.png
    :align: center

-Next, if you have some items you want visible all the time you can add a QFrame or QWidget then below that, add a QTabWidget:
+Next, if you have some items you want visible all the time you can add a QFrame or QWidget then below that, add a QTabWidget

 .. image:: /images/layout-02.png
    :align: center

-Now that you have at least one widget in the main window, you can right-click and select the layout you want to use:
+Now that you have at least one widget in the main window, you can right-click and select the layout you want to use

 .. image:: /images/layout-03.png
    :align: center